-Master of Science in Sustainable Architecture Admission
+Master of Science in Sustainable Architecture

-- 1. A Bachelor's Degree recognized by the UAE Ministry of Higher Education in: Architecture, Architectural Engineering, Urban Planning, Built Environment, and Landscape Architecture. - Applicants may be required to complete some program pre-core courses to be determined by the Director of the Master of Science in Sustainable Architecture Program on a case-by-case basis depending on the curriculum of his/ her bachelor's degree.
+- 1. A Bachelor's Degree recognized by the UAE Ministry of Higher Education in Architecture, Architectural Engineering, Urban Planning, Built Environment, or Landscape Architecture. - 2.
+Applicants may be required to complete some program pre-core courses to be determined by the Director of the Master of Science in Sustainable Architecture Program on a case-by-case basis depending on the curriculum of his/her bachelor's degree.
 These pre-core courses are as follows: